Monitor PostgreSQL With Telegraf and MetricFire

 Introduction

-In this article, we'll detail how to use the Telegraf agent to collect performance metrics from your PostgreSQL instance and forward them to a data source.
+In this article, we'll detail how to use the Telegraf agent to collect PostgreSQL performance data that you can forward to a data source of your choice.

 Getting Started with the Telegraf Agent